ttlins/ecr_cleaner/README.md

     - having appropriate profiles in a configuration file in, for example, `~/.aws/credentials`
         - in that case, replacing the variables in the provided `.env` file should suffice
     - etc..
-    - see `.env.example` file in this repo for some example variables
     - for more info about that, check out [their docs](https://docs.aws.amazon.com/en_us/sdk-for-go/v1/developer-guide/configuring-sdk.html)

 ## Usage